Tariq al-Sawah: Background

 Tom Dale, writing for the Egyptian Independent found that there was a "disregard for both fact and coherence on the part of U.S. interrogators."
+Similarly, interrogation protocols noted that Al-Sawah provided conflicting timelines in which alleged training at the Al-Qaeda al-Faruq training camp in Kandahar Province would have overlapped with active fighting in Jalalabad.

 It was reported that "much of the information given by Guantanamo detainees was confessed under Pentagon-mandated torture," and in the case of al-Sawah, "several former Guantanamo commanders had indicated that El-Sawah was not a threat and recommended his release."

 The Washington Post reported that al-Sawah and Mohamedou Ould Slahi were held in a separate compound, where they were extended extra privileges, as they had both chosen to cooperate with intelligence officials.

 In August 2012, al-Sawah was the last Egyptian captive in Guantanamo.

-Al-Sawah was seriously wounded by a cluster bomb, prior to apprehension.
-He gained over 200 pounds during his first four years of detention.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004 the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.